ABMorley/Chess_Wars/README.md

-# Chess_App
+# Chess_Wars
- Chess app made using Unity and C#.
-This was created as a project to improve my coding skills over winter break.
-Also, I plan to help others learn to code using this project.
-I will make tutorials on how I made this app for the University of Minnesota's App Developers Club (and potentially YouTube as well).
+ Extensively based on the Chess app made by Evan Tredal using Unity and C#.
+Much time was spemt watching his videos on YouTube.
+ Gameplay in "chess wars.txt".
+Probably ought to move it into here.

+Original Content:
  Tutorial
  -Go to the TUTORIAL folder for pdf's about how to make this app step-by-step
  -The .zip files have the Unity Project after the workshop was completed